Specialist dental bone grafting and gum grafting in Sydney.

 Depending on your needs, bone grafting can be done after tooth removal, before, or during implant placement.

-However, bone is a living tissue — and if it’s not used it can gradually shrink or lose density over time.
-For the best results, most specialists recommend placing your dental implant within 6 to 12 months after the graft has healed, this appropriately loads the bone graft to prevent it from shrinking.
+Bone is living tissue and will lose density if not used.
+For the best results after a dental bone graft, most specialists recommend placing the dental implant within 6 to 12 months of the graft healing.
+Timely implant placement loads the bone and prevents shrinkage.

 With proper care and timely implant placement, your dental bone graft in Sydney can provide a strong, lasting foundation.